-Any designer or developer — who’s been in the industry for more than a minute — knows the evils of “project creep.”
-It usually goes something like this: You and a client agree on goals and sign a contract.
+Any designer or developer who’s been in the industry for more than a minute knows the evils of “project creep.”
+It usually goes something like this: A developer and a client agree on goals and sign a contract.
 Then, the client starts requesting small upgrades here and there.
-You oblige since the requests are miniscule.
-But before long, the sum of those small changes and additions amounts to a considerable amount of time – time for which you weren’t compensated.
+The developer / designer obliges since the requests are minuscule.
+But before long, the sum of those small changes and additions amounts to a considerable amount of time – time for which the developer / designer wasn’t compensated.

 Established design firms don’t tolerate project creep and usually have graphic design lawyers craft air-tight contracts to guard against it.
 So, unless Sean Penn and co. can prove Vividminds didn’t adhere to the original contract agreement, J/P Haitian Relief will have a tough time winning this website payment lawsuit.

-If, however, Vividminds failed to have a J/P Haitian Relief representative put their John Hancock on a contract, the design agency could find themselves on the losing side of this suit.
+If, however, Vividminds failed to have a J/P Haitian Relief representative put their John Hancock on a contract, the design agency could find themselves on the losing side of this bout.

 If you want to avoid a costly lawsuit or legal hassle, get a graphic design lawyer to draft a boilerplate contract for your business.
-Don’t rely on free agreements readily found on the Internet; many of those contracts actually favor the client!
-Moreover, a developer lawyer can help you with any intellectual property needs that arise.
+Don’t rely on free agreements found online; many of those contracts favor the client.
+Moreover, an attorney can help with any intellectual property needs that arise down the road.

 Kelly / Warner Law represents many freelance designers and full-service agencies.
-We understand the legal needs of those in the creative marketplace and have a reputation for resolving conflicts quickly.
+We understand the legal needs of those in the creative marketplace and resolve conflicts quickly.
 You’ve worked hard to establish your design business, now it’s time to make sure it’s protected.
 Contact us today to get started.